linrunner/tlp-doc/faq/ppd.rst

 comparative measurements on your target hardware using your specific usage pattern.

 .. _faq-ppd-conflict:

 Does power-profiles-daemon conflict with TLP?
 ---------------------------------------------
 Yes, it does.
-Using both tools simultaneously can result in unpredictable outcomes as they partially change the same kernel tunables (see above) and overwrite each other's settings.
+Using both tools at the same time can lead to unpredictable results as they partly change the same kernel tunables (see above) and overwrite each other's tuning.

-To prevent conflicts, most Linux distributions do not permit the installation of both TLP and power-profiles-daemon packages simultaneously.
+To prevent conflicts, many Linux distributions do not permit the installation of both TLP and power-profiles-daemon packages simultaneously.
 It is advisable to uninstall power-profiles-daemon in all other scenarios.